All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 In life, he had the highest bounty ever earned by any pirate in recorded history, clocking in with a record of 5,564,800,000 Berries.

-- Ain't Too Proud to Beg: He prostrated himself with his head on the floor and begged Whitebeard to lend him Oden for a year, because of the man's ability to read Poneglyphs being the key to his end goal.
-Allies and rivals alike were irritated by this behavior, but the whole thing is Played for Laughs.
+- Ain't Too Proud to Beg: He prostrates himself with his head on the floor and begged Whitebeard to lend him Oden for a year, because of the man's ability to read Poneglyphs being the key to his end goal.
+Allies and rivals alike are irritated by this behavior, but the whole thing is Played for Laughs.

 - Ambiguously Evil: Several stories around him are about how he was a great man, but just as many claim that he was evil.
 The legitimacy of both interpretations is tenuous at best.
 According to Vice Admiral Garp, Roger was a short-tempered, violent, and selfish man when angry.
 His actions were pure and straight, like a child's, but completely merciless to an enemy.

-- Badass Mustache: While not as epic as Whitebeard's, Roger has some impressive hair.
+- Badass Mustache: While not as epic as Whitebeard's, Roger has some impressive facial hair.

-- Benevolent Boss: Seems like it.
+- Benevolent Boss: Despite being a pirate, Roger appears to treat his subordinates like true companions, not unlike Luffy.
 Silvers Rayleigh, his partner, described him as a "magnificent man".
-Shanks and Buggy also seemed saddened when speaking of his death, and both cried a lot at his execution.
+Shanks and Buggy also seem saddened when speaking of his death, and both cried a lot at his execution.

 - Better to Die than Be Killed: Inverted; he decided to be killed rather than die.
 Roger hated the idea of dying to disease and going out with a whimper, so he decided to turn himself in and face execution and go out with style in a way that nobody would ever forget.